 Start of each sprint

-Team selects items from the product backlog, breaks them into tasks and commits to a sprint goal.
-Time-boxed to 2–4 hours for a 2-week sprint.
+The team selects items from the product backlog, breaks them into tasks and agrees a sprint goal.
+Time-boxed to two to four hours for a two-week sprint.

 Daily Standup